Please use the calendar to view the latest events, you can refine between Mayor's Diary and Town Events

 Harpenden Town Council delivers a wide range of services to the local community including:

-The management of 15 allotment sites, sustainable management and maintenance of the Common and other Greens, the Nickey Line, Lydekker Park and car park and Parish Paths Partnership.
+In addition to the management of 15 allotment sites, the sustainable management and maintenance of the Common and other Greens, Recreation areas including Westfield, Porters Hill and Marquis Lane, the Nickey Line, Lydekker Park and car park, and the Parish Paths Partnership.
 Land assets including the redevelopment of disused allotment sites.
 Restoration and rejuvenation projects such as Lydekker Pond and Southdown Ponds.

-The Town Hall and Information Point, Park Hall community building, Harpenden in Bloom, Farmers’ Market, Community safety including CCTV and Restricted Alcohol Zone.
+The Town Hall and Information Point, Park Hall community building, Harpenden in Bloom, Farmers’ Market, Community safety including CCTV, Restricted Alcohol Zone and lighting.
 Christmas celebrations (Christmas lights, poster competition, and the window display competition).
-Public toilets plus other services like bus shelters, litter bins, dog bins, notice boards, bicycle stands and children’s play areas.
-Events including the Discovery Day and CAMRA Beer Festival.
+Public toilets plus other services like bus shelters, litter bins, dog bins, notice boards, bicycle stands and children's play areas.
+Events including the Discovery Day, Teddy Bears Picnic and Armed Forces Day.

 Committee and Member support, Civic Representation (Town Mayor support), Planning and Development Control.
 Town Twinning, Youth Town Council, Grant Aid to local organisations, Communications (Forum newsletter, Town Guide and website).
 Partnership working with retail, businesses and community groups.